Pierlab/weave-of-war/README.md

   vertical slice build.
 - Consult the data-driven architecture TDD in [`docs/design/tdd_architecture_data.md`](docs/design/tdd_architecture_data.md) when wiring systems to the event bus, data loader, or assistant AI interpreter, and follow the JSON→runtime mapping table when adding new fields or scripts.
+The new autoloads mirror this architecture so future Checklist C work can focus on behaviour, not plumbing.
 - Review the canonical JSON schemas in `data/` for doctrines, orders, units, weather, and logistics to keep inertia locks, Élan costs, and supply interactions aligned with gameplay scripts.
 - Reference the one-page GDD summary in [`docs/gdd_vertical_slice.md`](docs/gdd_vertical_slice.md) when communicating vision,